dzchoi/dropalt/ideas.md

   - Use likely(x) (== __builtin_expect((uintptr_t)(x), 1)) if appropriate.
   - Allocate variables in ".noinit" section (NOINIT) unless initialization is strictly necessary.
   - Favor fputs() over printf() and puts() if possible to minimize code size.
+  - Don't waste assert().
+Even a simple `assert( m_pthread );` consumes 56 bytes.
+  - Don't include <cstdbool>, <cstddef> and <cstdint> for each source file, as they would have been already included in the header file that provides the functions with those types as parameters or as a return value.

 * Binary size is also affected by .data section.
 Walk through those variables that initialize to non-zero values.